JanGustau17/DIGITALOCEAN/README.md

 The app uses `/api/agent` to generate personalized activities.
 Update `app/api/agent/route.ts` with your actual agent implementation.

+## 3D Mascot Setup

+1. **Add your GLB model:**
+   - Place your 3D character file at: `public/models/mascot.glb`
+   - Format: GLB (binary glTF)
+   - Recommended: Include idle animation
+   - See `public/models/README.md` for details

+2. **If model doesn't exist:**
+   - App will show a loading fallback
+   - Add your `mascot.glb` file and it will automatically appear

 ## Design Principles

-- Dark background with soft gradients
+- Bright, vibrant backgrounds with soft gradients
-- Center mood orb that responds to selections
+- 3D mascot character that floats gently in the center
 - Circular dial interaction (like Digital Crown)
 - Large, minimal text with high contrast
-- Smooth micro-animations
+- Smooth micro-animations with breathing Lottie backgrounds
-- Always feels calm and premium
+- Always feels calm, premium, and kid-friendly

 ## Safety